Verdicts & Settlements

 CORPORATE EXECUTIVE ON MASERATI JOYRIDE

-On a warm August evening in rural Wisconsin, two cousins in their mid-20s were driving their Volkswagen Jetta into town to meet with friends.
-As they approached the edge of town, a Maserati, operated by a Fortune 500 corporate executive, came up over the hill from behind the Jetta at a speed nearing 146 mph.
+Two cousins in their mid-20s were driving on a rural, two-lane county road in Wisconsin, when a Maserati, operated by a Fortune 500 corporate executive, approached them from the rear at a speed nearing 146 mph.
 The Maserati collided with the rear of the Jetta in an explosion, jettisoning the small vehicle through the air, snapping mature pine trees in half.
 The cousins were airlifted from the scene and later diagnosed with multiple extremity fractures, internal injuries and a traumatic brain injury.
-The Maserati was owned by the corporation and the driver was charged with DUI.
+The Fortune 500 company blamed the cousins for causing the collision the Maserati was owned by the corporation and the driver was charged with DUI.
 The cases settled at mediation for approximately $1,000,000.00.

 TEENAGE GIRL PARTIALLY PARALYZED IN AUTO ACCIDENT